ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Background

 \subsection{Setup and Conventions}

 Our formulation assumes a ground robot equipped with an RGB camera with a common coordinate frame centered at the robot’s center of mass.
 The $X$, $Y$, and $Z$ axes point forward, left, and up, respectively.
-The camera provides RGB images $I_{\text{RGB}, t}$ Additionally, the IMU provides orientation and motion feedback.
-The robot make use of the same controller architecture, receiving linear and angular velocity commands $(v, \omega)$ in the robot’s frame.
+The camera provides RGB images $I_{\text{RGB}, t}$.
+Additionally, the IMU provides orientation and motion feedback.
+The robot uses a controller architecture that receives linear and angular velocity commands $(v, \omega)$ in the robot’s frame.